ethz-asl/mav_trajectory_generation/README.md

 parameters.initial_stepsize_rel = 0.1;
 parameters.inequality_constraint_tolerance = 0.1;
 ```

-The above provides an example, but the default parameters should be reasonable enough to use without fine-tuning.

 3. Create an optimizer object and solve.
 The third argument of the optimization object (true/false) specifies whether the optimization is run over the segment times only.